proto-gahmen/proto-gahmen/README.md

 - 👋 Hi, I’m @proto-gahmen
 - 👀 I’m interested in economics, sociology, physics, mathematics and others
-- 🌱 I’m currently learning economics and informatics
+- 🌱 I’m currently learning economics and java
-- 💞️ I’m looking to collaborate on a project with my classmate
+- 💞️ I’m not looking to collaborate, i am sigma like that
-- 📫 How to reach me: "I am a very private person Mr. Reese" i.e. I avoid contact
+- 📫 How to reach me: "don't"
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've never broken a limb :)